 Few jobs in the music industry are actually advertised.

-Much of the recruitment for job roles such as a recording engineer is done by word of mouth.
+Much of the recruitment for job roles such as engineer of record is done by word of mouth.
 This is one of the reasons why many recording engineers decide to become self-employed freelancers.

 Although the process of becoming a freelance engineer may seem scary at first, it could provide many benefits compared to working full time in a studio.
 Flexibility in terms of working times and the choice of your clients are probably the biggest advantages, plus you decide what to charge, rather than the studio take a big cut.